ceejbot/soulsy/docs/nexus.md

 Thanks to user requests, SoulsyHUD now has a lot of optional features to support your gameplay beyond just changing what you have readied.
 Explore the MCM to see all of them.
 Here's a fast overview:

+- favoriting & unfavoriting an item to add and remove it from appropriate cycles
 - a window of time to keep tapping a cycle button before an item gets equipped
 - two different ways to support unarmed combat (adding unarmed as a cycle entry; long-press to unequip a slot)
 - slow-motion if you're cycling items in combat; how slow is settable